Warnbro

 AreaSearch analysis of residential development drivers sees Warnbro recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Warnbro has experienced around 13 dwellings receiving development approval per year over the past 5 financial years, totalling an estimated 69 homes.
-So far in FY-26, 10 approvals have been recorded.
-This averages out to approximately 9.5 new residents per year for every home built between FY-21 and FY-25.
+Warnbro has received approximately 13 dwelling approvals per year over the past five financial years, totalling around 69 homes.
+In FY-26 so far, 10 approvals have been recorded.
+This results in an average of 9.5 new residents per year for every home built between FY-21 and FY-25.
 The demand for housing significantly outpaces supply, which typically puts upward pressure on prices and increases competition among buyers.

-New dwellings are developed at an average expected construction cost of $202,000, reflecting more affordable housing options compared to regional norms.
-There have also been $133,000 in commercial approvals this financial year, suggesting a predominantly residential focus.
-When measured against Greater Perth, Warnbro has significantly less development activity, being 86.0% below the regional average per person.
+The average construction cost of new dwellings is $202,000, reflecting more affordable housing options in the area.
+There have been $133,000 in commercial approvals this financial year, indicating a predominantly residential focus.
+Compared to Greater Perth, Warnbro has significantly less development activity, with 86.0% below the regional average per person.
 This constrained new construction usually reinforces demand and pricing for existing dwellings.
-This activity is also below average nationally, reflecting the area's maturity and possible planning constraints.
+The area's development activity is also below national averages, reflecting its maturity and possible planning constraints.

-Further, new construction has been completely comprised of standalone homes, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.
-The estimated count of 774 people in the area per dwelling approval reflects its quiet, low activity development environment.
+All new constructions have been standalone homes, preserving the area's low density nature and attracting space-seeking buyers.
+There are estimated to be 774 people in the area per dwelling approval.
 Looking ahead, Warnbro is expected to grow by 1,874 residents through to 2041, according to the latest AreaSearch quarterly estimate.
-Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.
+If current construction levels persist, housing supply may lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development